Menu-icon

 $29.95

-Back in stock with fresh design elements! -- Hand made by a member of a federally recognized tribe of the U.S. Choose "Natural" or "Colorful," and we will do our best to fill your order accordingly based on availability.
-Colors and styles vary.
+Hand made by a member of the Bad River Band of Lake Superior Chippewa.
+Choose "Natural" or "Colorful" and we will do our best to fill your order based on availability.

 Availability: In stock